Financials

 Financial risk management

 The main objectives of the Group’s treasury operations are funding, optimising cost of capital and managing financing risks.
 Principles of risk managements are defined in the Group treasury policy, approved by the parent company Board of Directors.
 The policy includes guidelines for raising capital, investing cash surplus and managing finance risk.
 The Group treasury activities are centralised at the parent company treasury department which coordinates and monitors financing in the subsidiaries and reports to the Group management.
-The Group liquidity is centralised by using Group accounts and pooling systems.
+The Group liquidity is centralised with the help of group accounts and pooling systems.
 The parent company is responsible for investing the surplus liquidity as well as managing the Group’s external funding requirements.
 Any finance deficit in the subsidiaries will be financed through internal loans within the Group.

 Liquidity risk refers to situations where the Group’s financial assets and extra funding opportunities fall short of the Group’s requirements or the cost of raising funding is higher than the market cost.
 Creating cash flow forecasts and determining any related uncertainties are the key measures to manage liquidity risk.